mithom/streamlabs_rpgGame/README.md

 * cannot be same as prev character (still need to keep death chars)

 ####notes
+###### general
+* Shopping only in towns.
+* Upon death: lose everything except coins. - Done
+* Persist ability: get best weapon for lvl until you reach your persisted weapon.

 ######combat
 * Only 1 weapon at a time. - Done
 * Only 1 armor at a time. - Done